Ming Dynasty Imperial City

 -

-The Ming Tomb Scenic Area is the final resting place of Zhu Yuanzhang, the founding emperor of the Ming Dynasty, and Empress Ma.
-As the largest imperial tomb in the Nanjing region, it represents the pinnacle of early Ming architecture and stone carving art.
-The mausoleum area is mainly divided into two parts: the Sacred Way (Shendao) leading to the tomb and the main burial complex.
-In 2003, Ming Xiaoling was inscribed as a UNESCO World Cultural Heritage site.
+Ming Xiaoling Mausoleum is the tomb of Zhu Yuanzhang, founding emperor of the Ming Dynasty, and his Empress Ma.
+The tomb complex is divided into two main sections: the Sacred Way and the main mausoleum buildings.
+In 2003, it was inscribed as a UNESCO World Heritage Site.

 - Address:

-- At the foot of Zhuque Peak, South Dulongfu, Purple Mountain, Xuanwu District
+- Below Wanzhu Peak, Dulongfu, South of Purple Mountain, Xuanwu District

 - Admission: